CONTENTS

 - Radiolabeled dye is injected into a peripheral vein.
 If there is perfusion to the brain, the dye will be taken up in brain tissue.

-- In brain death, lack of brain perfusion causes an “empty skull sign” (image below).
+- In brain death, lack of brain perfusion causes an “empty skull sign” (image above).

-- A cerebral scintigraphy which shows lack of blood flow to the brain (based on an official interpretation by a radiologist) is extremely solid evidence of brain death.
+- A cerebral scintigraphy which shows lack of blood flow to the brain (based on an official interpretation by an attending radiologist) is extremely solid evidence of brain death.

 - Early in the process of brain death, there may be a small amount of perfusion remaining.
-In this case, a repeat test in 6-12 hours may show lack of flow.
+In this case, a repeat test may show lack of flow (unfortunately a delay may be required prior to the repeat test to allow the radiotracer to washout). 🌊

 - The family should be informed that the patient has died (with appropriate explanation of brain death).